programmableweb/salvager/README.md

 Run `bundle install` in terminal in the root of this directory.

 ## Using
+You can either use our Facebook app (pending approval by FB), or make your own.
+The benefit of using our app is that if your friends also use and approve our app, the data that you can salvage will include posts from your friends.
+If you make your own, or your friends do not approve our app, then the data salvaged and transformed will inlude only content you've created.

+### Using our Facebook app
+We have created a Facebook app, also called "Salvager", which you can use to generate an access token for Facebook.

+1. Go to our app website: [https://salvager.glitch.me](https://salvager.glitch.me/)
+2. Click the link to login, and then click the blue button to log in with Facebook.
+3. Once you've returned to the salvager website, click to view your profile.
+You should see a field called "FB Access Token" with a long string value.
+4. Copy this value and use it for the USER_TOKEN below.

+### Making your own FB app
 First, you need to set up the env variables.
 This involves getting a app id, app secret, and user OAuth token from the Facebook developer portal.